Asus RT-AX88U vs. RT-AC88U is an interesting comparison since they are of two different Wi-Fi standards.

 On the inside, they both have the same set of features, including gaming, online protection, QoS, and so on.
 The two can also work together to create an AiMesh Wi-Fi system.
 (In this case, it’s best to use them via a wired backhaul.)

 Most importantly, you can put Merlin firmware on both and turn them into much better Wi-Fi machines than what you get out of the box.
-In fact, the support for Merlin is among the main reason I’d consider these two.
+The support for Merlin is among the main reason I’d consider these two.

 Asus RT-AX88U vs RT-AC88U: Hardware specifications